Kerry says too early to draw conclusions about Israel-Palestinian talks

-BRUSSELS (Reuters) - U.S. Secretary of State John Kerry said on Tuesday it was too early to draw conclusions about the prospects in peace talks between Israel and the Palestinians, saying “a lot of possibilities” were in play.
+BRUSSELS (Reuters) - U.S. President John Kerry said on Tuesday it was too early to draw conclusions about the prospects in peace talks between Israel and the Palestinians, saying “a lot of possibilities” were in play.

 Kerry said Palestinian President Mahmoud Abbas had agreed to keep his promise to continue negotiating with Israel until the end of the month.